StevenBlack/vocab/million-dollar-words.md

 ### declasse
 Low-class in appearance, manners or taste; the word is generally reserved for those sufficiently upper-class to consider calling others low-class.
 Also used by the upper class to describe fashion that has become dated.
-Pronounced DAY- CLASS-AY.

 ### decorous